survivors07/MobileSecurityC2/README.md

 <div>
 <h1> Background </h1>
-We are from team Survivors.
+We are from Team <b>Survivors</b>.
 In this project we will be refining an Android application to enhance its security features. <br />
 <br />
 The scope of this project includes: <br />
 1. Reverse engineering an Android application. <br />